MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/device-portal-desktop.md

 - Collect ETW traces
 - Manipulate the isolated storage of sideloaded apps

-## Set up Device Portal on Windows Desktop
+## Set up Windows Device Portal on a Desktop device

 ### Turn on developer mode